jessicaleighschmitz/copy-contents/README.md

 # copy-contents

-> A GitHub App built with [Probot](https://github.com/probot/probot) that An app made to copy the contents of a github repo folder
+> A GitHub App built with Octokit/rest.js.
+Designed to copy the contents of a file in a Github repo.

 ## Setup